Roy E. Pietro, Ed.D.

 Tel: (860) 486-0235

 Laura provides administrative and program support for the Global Training and Development Institute’s programming for international participants.
-She holds a Bachelor of Science degree in Human Development and Family Studies with a focus on diversity, a Master of Arts degree in International Studies with a focus on Cultural Studies, and two Graduate Certificates in Human Rights and in Culture, Health, and Human Development from UConn.
+She holds a Master of Arts degree in International Studies with a focus on cultural studies, and a Bachelor of Science degree in Human Development and Family Studies with a focus on diversity.
+Additionally, she has completed three Graduate Certificate programs at UConn in Human Rights (2017); Culture, Health, and Human Development (2019); and College Instruction (2020).
 She enjoys learning about other cultures and working with the international participants involved in educational and professional exchange programs, which are funded through the U.S. Department of State and implemented by UConn GTDI.